Toxnix/BanSystem/README.md

 - MySQL Database

 ## Installation
-1. Move the plugin to the plugins folder of your BungeeCord server.
+1. Move the plugin to the plugin's folder of your BungeeCord server.
 2. Restart BungeeCord.
 3. Configure MySQL settings in the `mysql.yml` configuration file.
 4. Optionally, customize individual messages in the `messages.yml` configuration file.
 5. If needed, adjust the ban duration settings for different groups in the `settings.yml`.

-## Coming Soon

 ## In Planning
 - AI for the mute system